 - Regular and thorough practice of the AODA solitary Grove ritual, Sphere of Protection ritual, and Communion Ceremony;

 Ordination as a Priest or Priestess must be received in person from a GCC Bishop; it cannot be conferred by mail or at a distance.
-It will normally be preceded by a vigil.

 Requirements for Bishops